 Lineage 2: Revolution

-High-level players can take part in massive 100-player Fortress Siege matches, an intense PvP experience not available in most mobile MMORPG.
-While Lineage 2: Revolution is free to play, it has plenty of microtransactions and no limit on those in-game purchases.
+Advanced players can participate in huge 100-player Fortress Siege matches.
+It’s an exciting PvP feature that’s not included in most mobile MMORPG.
+Lineage 2: Revolution is free, although it has several microtransactions and in-game purchases.

 - The best MMORPGs